 Anthropomorphism (pronounced ann-throw-poe-MORF-ism) comes from the Greek words anthropo (human) and morph (form).
-It’s putting something into a human form when otherwise it would be an animal or inanimate object.
+It’s giving human traits or attributes to animals, inanimate objects or other non-human things.

 This could be very obvious: for example, a rock shaped like a human being would be considered anthropomorphic.
 But anthropomorphism is usually more figurative than that.

 Anthropomorphism can also be a mistake.
 For example, some people think that eagles and other birds of prey look angry.
 But of course that’s just because of the way their eyes are shaped.
 Birds don’t have the same facial expressions as human beings, so it’s an error to look at an eagle’s eyes and conclude that she is angry – this is anthropomorphizing the bird.

 An entire organization might be described through an anthropomorphic analogy or metaphor if its various members were thought of as body parts.
 For example, the brains of the organization would be its leader; the muscle would be a tough henchman; and the eyes and ears would be the organization’s spy network.
 (This would be an analogy if there were explicit “comparing” words – otherwise, it would be a metaphor.)

 Sometimes, we anthropomorphize parts of our own bodies.
 For example, the common expression “listen to your heart” suggests that the heart speaks to us, which of course is not literally Similarly, people describe conversations between the head and the heart, which is an example of anthropomorphizing (or personifying) these two organs.

 The simplest form of anthropomorphism is when something is just literally shaped like a human, or literally shown as acting human.
 A cartoon animal who wears clothes is an example of literal anthropomorphism.
 Similarly, animals playing the piano or trees talking to each other would be examples of literal anthropomorphism.